adaster98/asterboot/README.md

 # Asterboot

 This is a **basic bitch** bootloader.<br>
-It dont support no god damn secure boot, encryption or non-efistub entries. <br>
+It dont support no god damn secure boot, encryption* or non-efistub entries. <br>
 It has one job... boot my linux kernels.
 And it does it well. <br>
 **13KB compiled**.
 No libraries.
 No bloat.
 Pure **suckless** nature. <br>
+<sub> *root partition encryption is supported as the initramfs handles decryption </sub>

 <img width="6472" height="3635" alt="image" src="https://github.com/user-attachments/assets/365f6685-9cdb-458b-af3f-b58466a520f3" />